Home Page : Link Checkers

 Back to comparison

-Google Sitemaps is not a link checker, but it does show some of the errors that Google's web-bot has found when trawling your site - and that is the reason why it is included here in this review of link checkers.
+Google Webmaster Tools is not a link checker, but it does show some of the errors that Google's web-bot has found when trawling your site - and that is the reason why it is included here in this review of link checkers.
 Google's web-bot is the search engine's robot which automatically trawls the web (and your website) indexing your pages so it can return them in response to searches.
 During this process it may encounter errors when requesting pages from your website.

 You need to register to use the service.
 As part of this process (which is free) you will need to place an empty file on your website as a means of proving that you are the webmaster for the site.

 Once registered, you can view stats for your site, and the errors page will show up to ten errors from your site together with the time they were recorded.
 Typically these errors will be broken links.
 It does not tell you where these links came from, so you have to work that out for yourself.
-An advantage of using Google Sitemaps for this purpose is that it shows errors that might adversely affect your search engine ranking.
+An advantage of using Google Webmaster Tools for this purpose is that it shows errors that might adversely affect your search engine ranking.

 Program type: On line.
 Reports on last ten errors on your site as encountered by google-bot.
 These may be days old.

-Run from: Go to www.google.com/webmasters/sitemaps to register or login.
+Run from: Go to http://www.google.com/webmasters to register or login.

 Scope: Site